 3. Lovers Rock

-Lovers Rock has been summarized as a 70-minute long dance party.
+Lovers Rock has been summarized as a 70-minute-long dance party.
 And it’s not exactly wrong, but it is incomplete.
-The movie is plotless, but within the dance floor, you’ll see entire lives told between people with minimal dialogue.
+The movie is plotless, but on the dance floor, you’ll see entire lives told between people with minimal dialogue.
 It is a light-hearted yet electric ode to black immigrants defiantly living their lives in ’80s London.

 2. Never Rarely Sometimes Always

 A Korean family moves to Arkansas.
-The father has put everything they have on a piece of land that he is determined to turn into a farm, while his family assimilates in ’80s America.
-Minari is a unique, lovely, and touching family portrait that if you aren’t rooting for this immigrant family’s success, there is something deeply wrong with you.
+The father has put everything they have on a piece of land that he is determined to turn into a farm, while his family assimilates into ’80s America.
+They struggle to adopt a different culture to survive while trying to keep their own intact.
+Minari is a unique, lovely, and touching family portrait that teaches us that what can break a family apart can also bring them together.